reyesGeorge/generativeArt/README.md

 # generativeArt
-a collection of my Python generated artworks relating to sustainability and nature overall, drawing from many different styles of art.
+a collection of my Python generated artworks drawing from many different styles of art.
 Utilizing Keras and openCV

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|